 RaySearch is a medical technology company that develops innovative software solutions to continuously improve cancer care.
 The company develops and markets the RayStation® treatment planning system and RayCare® oncology information system to radiation therapy centers all over the world, and also distributes software products through licensing agreements with leading medical technology companies.
-The company is also developing a new treatment control system, RayCommand, which is expected to be launched in December 2020.
-RaySearch's software is currently used by over 2,600 centers in more than 65 countries.
+In December 2020, the RayCommand treatment control system and RayIntelligence oncology analytics system were also launched.
+RaySearch's software is currently used by over 2,600 cancer centers in more than 65 countries.
 The company was founded in 2000 as a spin-off from the Karolinska Institutet in Stockholm and the company's share has been traded on Nasdaq Stockholm since 2003.

-RaySearch's mission is to improve cancer treatment by developing innovative software solutions that improve quality of life for cancer patients and save lives.
-The company's vision is a world where cancer is conquered.
-RaySearch's main revenue is generated when customers pay an initial license fee for the right to use RaySearch's software and an annual service fee for access to updates and support.
+RaySearch's vision is a world where cancer is conquered.
+A large portion of development in cancer treatment is already driven by various software systems and the company's mission is to continuously improve cancer treatment by providing innovative software solutions and thus improve quality of life for cancer patients and save lives.
+RaySearch's main revenue is generated when customers pay an initial license fee for the right to use the company's software and an annual service fee for access to updates and support.
+All software systems are developed at RaySearch's head office in Stockholm, and distributed and supported by the company's global marketing organization.